 5:518 man gives wasiya to man and he accepts it, but then returns it to the inheritors, that’s valid, and if he tries to return it only to some of them and the others would have a claim on it, then by istiḥsān its as if he returned it to all of them, and split according to rules of Allah

+5:528 if two witnesses say their father gave wasiyya to x, and x accepts it, then its permitted, by qiyas it shouldn’t be ok, but istiḥsān here abandon qiyas.
+Don’t you see that if two men testify that their father made someone a wakil while he was alive, that’s invalid, similarly the wasiyya by the qiyas.

 5:532 man says I give wasiya to another for what is between 10 and 20, then its 19, and between 100 and 200 is 199, but this is only H, Y and M say gets the whole 200 or 20

+5:543 if man says 1/3 of me is for x, or 1/6, then dies before qabd, by qiyas this is invalid since its unknown, but abandon qiyas istiḥsān its valid, and applies to entire estate.

 6:200 can man do mukataba for service for a month, even if service isn’t specified?
 Yes, just like you can do it for sum of money that isn’t known?

 6:201 similar to above, mukataba for building a house and he’s shown its raw materials, or a well knowing its dimensions and location?
 Yes also by istiḥsān of the above